 Summary

-Summary: If you own a home, you likely already know that homeownership can confer some great benefits, including tax deductions—such as mortgage interest and property taxes.
+If you own a home, you likely already know that homeownership can offer some great benefits.
+Tax deductions, such as mortgage interest and property taxes, can be included.

 - There are limited circumstances under which you may be able to deduct your homeowners insurance premiums from your taxes

-- If you rent out your home, or work out of your home running a small business, you may qualify to deduct a portion of your homeowners insurance premium from your taxes
+- If you rent your home, or work out of your home, you may qualify to deduct a portion of your homeowners insurance premium from your taxes

 If you just bought a house or are looking into homeownership, congratulations!